Two-Timescale Transmission Design for Wireless Communication Systems Aided by Active RIS: Achievable Rate Analysis and Phase Shift Design

 \subsection{Phase Shift Design}

-We solve the PSOP to maximize the uplink AR by using the genetic algorithm (GA)-based method in this subsection.
+We solve the PSOP to maximize the uplink AR by a genetic algorithm (GA)-based method in this subsection.

-Specifically, the PSOP is formulated as follows We solve the above PSOP by tuning the phase shifts with the GA-based approach, which is detailed in \cite[Algorithm 1]{9355404}.
+Specifically, the PSOP is formulated as follows Problem \eqref{p} can hardly be solved by conventional optimization methods.
+Given the complex mathematical achievable rate expression, the techniques conceived in \cite{2023arXiv230804058D} cannot be directly applied in our scenario.
+To cope with the issue, we fall back on the heuristic algorithms.
+We solve the above PSOP by tuning the phase shifts with the GA-based approach, which is detailed in \cite[Algorithm 1]{9355404}.
 The proposed GA method consists of population initialization, fitness evaluation, selection, crossover, and mutation.
 In addition, we take into account the discrete phase shifts case which uses $b$-bit quantification.
+Similar as \cite{8269405}, the complexity of the proposed GA algorithm is $N_t*n$, where $N_t$ is the population size, and $n$ is the number of generations evaluated.
+Moreover, $n$ is determined by the convergence behavior of the GA.